 The carbon-negative materials company Origin Materials is set to go public via the special purpose acquisition company Artius Acquisition Inc AACQ 1.18% in a $1.8-billion deal.

-Wheels Up Partners LLC is in talks to go public through a merger with blank-check acquisition company Aspirational Consumer Lifestyle Corp. in a deal valued at more than $2 billion, people familiar with the matter said on Monday.
+Inspirato, a startup specializing in luxury travel, is in talks to go public through a merger with a special purpose acquisition company in a deal valued at more than $1 billion, according to people with knowledge of the matter.

 n recent years, Special Purpose Acquisition Corporations (SPACs) have become a favourite of the corporate finance and M&A industry.
 SPACs are publicly-traded shell companies that raise capital in an initial public offering (IPO), usually via a combination of shares and warrants.

 McDermott Will & Emery partners Tom Conaghan and Carl Fleming and Nicole Neeman Brady, CEO and director of the renewable energy SPAC, Sustainable Development Acquisition I Corp, discussed the rise of special purpose acquisition companies (SPACs), the opportunities they present in renewable energy and in the transition to green infrastructure and the complex legal and business challenges these vehicles present.

 In 2020, 219 SPACs raised $73 billion in proceeds, Business Insider reported.
 That’s a 462% year-over-year jump in proceeds raised using the process, outpacing traditional IPOs, which raised $67 billion year-to-date.
 Companies including Virgin Galactic, AppHarvest and DraftKings have chosen the SPAC approach.

 Southeast Asia’s answer to Uber is set to nab the record for biggest deal in the SPAC world, yet traders are holding their applause.

 The prospect of companies hitting the public markets before they’re fully prepared creates the possibility for failure, according to Rock Health.